MelvinTo/ss_docker/README.md

 docker run -d -p 9900:9900/udp ss_kcp -k ss123456 -s yourvpc.com -p 9900

 # if -k (password) is not specified, random 8-charactor password will be generated and print in console of the docker container

+# or you can build docker image by yourself
+docker build .
 ````

 ## Default parameters